-The Counseling Department offers an M.A. degree in Clinical Mental Health Counseling that is Council for Accreditation of Counseling and Related Educational Programs/American Counseling Association (CACREP) accredited.
-Students take common coursework in the areas of human development, legal and ethical issues of the profession, career development, appraisal methods, counseling theories, groupwork, counseling, practicum, and research and program evaluation.
-Additional specialized courses focusing on mental health counseling in areas such as internship, human sexuality, addictions, cross-cultural counseling, organization, administration and supervision, and professional development.
+Students in the School Counseling program take coursework in the areas of human development, legal and ethical issues of the profession, career development, appraisal methods, counseling theories, group work, practicum, and research, and program evaluation.
+Additional specialized courses focusing on school counseling are offered in areas such as internship, special populations, consultation, supervision, and professional development.

 See program website at URL listed above.

 MHS 6010 Intro to School Counseling (3)

 MHS 6400 Couns Theory for School Couns (3)

 MHS 6420 Counseling Spec Population Gps (3)